Nongbua Pitchaya F.C.: The beginning and professionalism at the club

-2015–present – First title and the Pitchaya stadium
+First title and new stadium (2015–present)

-In 2015 season the club changed their badge and name to Nongbua Pitchaya F.C., the new chairman made the club more liquid and gave more transfer-wage budgets.
-The club had their first-ever match in the Thai FA Cup on 24 June 2015; in the second round and they drew against Kamphaengphet F.C.
-1–1, before losing in a penalty shoot-out.
-In the league they finished eighth in Division 2 northeastern region.
+In the 2015 season, the club changed their badge and name to Nongbua Pitchaya.
+Nongbua had their first match in the Thai FA Cup on 24 June 2015 in the second round and they drew against Kamphaengphet 1–1, before losing in a penalty shoot-out.
+In the league, they finished 8th in Division 2 Northeast.
+In 2016 season, Nongbua relocated to the northern region.
+They qualified to Division 2 Champions League round as winner of Northern zone.
+In the league round, Nongbua qualified to semi-final, but following the death of King Bhumibol Adulyadej, the Football Association of Thailand cancelled the remaining matches.
+The club was promoted after the drawing of lots with Kasetsart and Trat.

-In 2016 season the club relocated from the northeastern to the northern region and qualify to the second round in Thai League Cup and Thai FA Cup, the club made a good performance in northern region including a 5–0 win over Phetchabun and lost only 3 games.
-They qualified to Division 2 Champions League round as winner of northern region zone.

-In the Champions League round they qualified to semi-final, but following the death of King Bhumibol Adulyadej the Football Association of Thailand cancelled the remaining match on 14 October 2016.
-To find 3 of 4 teams to promoted to Thai League 2 made by draw lots, and the club was promoted after the drawing of lots with Kasetsart and Trat.

-The Gamecocks continued to grow as a sports club and also began acquiring more assets.
-Nongbua Pitchaya's first football stadium started construction in 2019 and started to be used for the Thai League 2 in 2020.
+Rise of Nongbua

-Nongbua won the M150 Championship in March 2021, earning them promotion to Thai League 1 for the first time in their history.
+Nongbua's first football stadium was completed for the Thai League 2 in 2020.
+Nongbua went on to win the 2020–21 Thai League 2 in March 2021, earning promotion to the Thai League 1 for the first time in their history.

-Academies
+Stadium

+Nongbua Pitchaya's officially moved to their new stadium, Pitchaya stadium which is officially meant for football purposes.